 Bradley Saenger, CPA became our Chief Financial Officer in February 2016.
 Mr. Saenger has worked for Tonix since May 2014, as the Director of Accounting (May 2014 - December 2015) and VP of Accounting (January 2016 - February 2016).
 Between June 2013 and March 2014, Mr. Saenger worked for Shire Pharmaceuticals as a consultant in the financial analyst research and development group.
 Since November 2015, Mr. Saenger has been a director of Tonix Pharma Holdings Limited.
 Between February 2013 and May 2013, Mr. Saenger worked for Stewart Health Care System as a financial consultant.
-Between October 2011 and December 2012, Mr. Saenger was an Associate Director of Accounting at Vertex Pharmaceuticals, Inc. Between January 2005 and September 2011, Mr. Saenger worked for Alere Inc., as a Manager of Corporate Accounting and Consolidations (2007 - 2011) and Manager of Financial Reporting (2005 - 2006).
+Between October 2011 and December 2012, Mr. Saenger worked for Alere Inc., as a Manager of Corporate Accounting and Consolidations (2007 - 2011) and Manager of Financial Reporting (2005 - 2006).
 Mr. Saenger also worked for PricewaterhouseCoopers LLP, Shifren Hirsowitz, public accountants and auditors in Johannesburg, South Africa, Investec Bank in Johannesburg, South Africa and Norman Sifris and Company, public accountants and auditors in Johannesburg, South Africa.
-Mr. Saenger received his Bachelor's and Honors' degrees in Accounting Science from the University of South Africa.
 Mr. Saenger is a Chartered Accountant in South Africa and a Certified Public Accountant in the Commonwealth of Massachusetts.